ssatguru/coppercube/README.md

 ## Plugins
 ### orbitalCamera
-An editor plugin to orbit (horizontally or vertically) the editor's perspective camera around a selected object.
+An editor plugin to orbit (horizontally or vertically) the editor's perspective camera around a selected object using "wasd" keys.

 Keys
-"a" - orbit left
+- a - orbit left
-"d" - orbit right
+- d - orbit right
-"w" - oribit up
+- w - orbit up
-"s" - orbit down
+- s - orbit down

-Pressing on of the above key, focuses the camera on the selected object and orbits the camera by 10 degree around it.
+Pressing one of the above key, focuses the camera on the selected object and orbits the camera by 10 degree around it.
 If no object is selected  the camera orbits around its target point.

 To change the keys or the amount by which the camera oribits, edit the following lines in the "orbitalCamera.js" file.